Physical Security MindMap

 Shock

-Shock sensors are attached directly to a pain of glass and they are designed to detect the small shockwave that is generated when a window breaks.
+Shock sensors are attached directly to a pane of glass and they are designed to detect the small shockwave that is generated when a window breaks.

 Glass break